bjlittle/geovista/docs/src/index.rst

    </h4>
    <br>

-We're just bootstrapping `geovista` and its documentation, so please be patient 👍
+We're just bootstrapping ``geovista`` and its documentation, so please be patient 👍

+In the meantime, here's a ``geovista`` amuse-bouche to whet your appetite...

+Render a mesh from a uniform grid with random cell data and 1:110m Natural Earth coastlines.

 .. jupyter-execute::